nmiller15/blog-posts/Why you should use the dotnet cli.md

 Most importantly, you will be able to have access to all the tools that the SDK offers in production environments where you don't want the server to have to bear the weight of the IDE.

+As a side note, since Microsoft discontinued Visual Studio for Mac, the CLI has become far more valuable specifically on Mac OS since its the most powerful way to use the .NET SDK.

 ### What's the real reason...

 Okay, you caught me.
 It's way cooler to type something into your terminal and watch the outcome.
 Don't you just feel like you're a hacker in a movie?
 Making things more fun in the process is not a problem!